TL;DR

 But you're not a senior engineer.
 You can't tell if Cursor built the feature correctly or created a mess that'll break in production.
 You don't know if your database schema will hold up when real users show up.
 You're making architecture decisions you're not qualified to make, and you know it.

 Finding a human technical co-founder is a nightmare.
 Equity negotiations.
 Misaligned timelines.
 The good ones are already taken.
-Fractional CTOs charge $150-400/hr and aren't available at 2am when you need to make a decision.
+The global AI talent shortage has 1.6 million open positions and only 518K qualified candidates.
+Fractional CTOs charge $200-500/hr and aren't available at 2am when you need to make a decision.

 Tekk.coach reads your actual codebase, reasons about architecture the way a senior engineer would, and produces structured specs your AI coding agents can execute correctly.
 It's the technical co-founder role — the architecture decisions, the scope definition, the "here's how this should work" conversations — without the hire.